Best Pocket Sprung Mattress

 Mattress trends change often.

-Once upon a time, the inner spring dominated.
+Once upon a time, the innerspring dominated.
 Then along came memory foam.
 These ate up the sales of traditional spring mattress companies, many have had to either cut costs or increase prices in order to survive.
 Then along came the hybrid mattress, which is a combination of pocket spring and memory foam.
 Phew!

-But all the while that was happening, pocket spring mattresses have continued to be popular with a certain type of customer.
+But all the while that was happening, pocket spring mattresses continued to be popular with a certain type of customer.

 The good news is that buying a pocket spring mattress is probably easier, on balance, than buying a memory foam one.
-Why Because there’s less choice, but that isn’t a bad thing – you won’t get bamboozled by 50 different mattress companies trying to sell you their product…!
+Why?
+Because there’s less choice, but that isn’t a bad thing – you won’t get bamboozled by 50 different mattress companies trying to sell you their product…!

 Should I consider a hybrid mattress instead?